 What do you dream of in the future?

-Due to my lifelong fascination with the theatre process, I would like to direct more.
-I have already directed quite a bit, but as time goes by, I can feel that my directing craft is being strengthened and it activates even more interest in being a stage director.
+Due to my lifelong fascination with the theatre process, I would like work more often as a stage director.
+I have already directed quite a bit, and it has been surprisingly easy to combine stage directing with my career as a singer.
+As time goes by, I can feel that my craft as a stage director has strengthened, and that makes me even more eager to direct.

 Copyright © 2025 Open Air Opera – All Rights Reserved.